ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 and can be sent in a trailer section.

-Clients MUST NOT assume that a positive `RateLimit-Remaining` value is a guarantee of being served.
+Clients MUST NOT assume that a positive `RateLimit-Remaining` value is a guarantee that further requests will be served.

-A low `RateLimit-Remaining` value is like a yellow traffic-light: the red light may arrive suddenly.
+A low `RateLimit-Remaining` value is like a yellow traffic-light for either the number of requests issued in the `time-window` or the request throughput: the red light may arrive suddenly
+(see {{providing-ratelimit-fields}}).

 One example of `RateLimit-Remaining` use is below.